 If you’re looking for a show-stopping dessert that your friends and family haven’t had a million times before, this is it.
 As long as there have been delicious desserts, the chocolate layer cake has been the iconic symbol of a sweet treat, and for good reason ~ I don’t know anyone who doesn’t love a great chocolate cake.
 And guess what?
 This particular rich chocolate cake is as easy as a box mix to throw together, all you need is a saucepan (yup, a saucepan) and a whisk.

-(I can’t even look at that bite shot…it kills me.)
+(I can’t even look at that bite shot…I’m obsessed with this cake.)
 This story of this dessert doesn’t end with the chocolate cake, it continues with a tart and tangy fresh cranberry frosting, which is uniquely delicious.
 This takes a couple of steps to make, but it’s easy, and you can break it up and do part ahead if you like.

 - Bring fresh cranberries (you can use frozen) sugar, and a splash of water to a boil on the stove, stirring occasionally until the cranberries start to burst and get soft and juicy.